-The primary means by which the Senior Managers communicate to staff their role in the achievement of the agency's mission is through performance appraisals.
+The primary means by which Senior Managers communicate the roll of staff in the achievement of the agency's mission is through performance appraisals.
 Each job function and the success criteria to accomplish the job function are directly related to the agency's mission and the goals, objectives and action plans identified in the Strategic Management Plan.
 Consumer feedback on service delivery and staff performance are also utilized to motivate staff.
 Senior Managers use the feedback obtained from the results of the Consumer Satisfaction Surveys to emphasize the impact of thorough and efficient service delivery in the lives of the consumers.

-In an effort to boost staff morale and improve attitudes about job performance and the work environment, a Rewards and Recognition Program has been established.
 Staff are encouraged to recognize and nominate their peers on the basis of extra effort, teamwork, positive attitude, service and loyalty to the agency, process improvement and innovation, initiative, customer service, ethical behavior, professional development and community service.
-The types of awards range from informal Peer Award Cards to monetary awards.
-The type of reward that is dispersed is contingent upon the number of responses received for each individual nominee.
+Nominees are considered for employee of the year.
+Service awards are also distributed to recognize years of agency service as well as service to the state of South Carolina.